dgrant/www-pommedapi/src/content/pickup_dropoff.en.md

 At the discretion of the teachers:

 * The first time this situation occurs there will be no penalty.
-* If this situation occurs a second time within a month, a written warning will be issued.
+* If this situation occurs a second time, a written warning will be issued.
-* If this situation occurs a third time within a month, the parent will be required to meet with two members of the Board to discuss the issue, and will incur a {% latePickupPenalty %} penalty.
+* If this situation occurs a third time, the parent will be required to meet with two members of the Board to discuss the issue, and will incur a {% latePickupPenalty %} penalty.

 If no resolution can be reached, the parent will be asked to withdraw their child from the